gulfiliz/gulfiliz.github.io/_posts/2025-08-09-dostoevsky.md

 ---
 layout: post
-title: Dostoevsky — The Writer Who Knew Too Much
+title: "Dostoevsky: The Writer Who Knew Too Much"
 date: 2025-08-09
-description: On suffering, freedom, and the novelist who saw the twentieth century coming.
+description: "On suffering, freedom, and the novelist who saw the twentieth century coming."
 tags: readings, literature, EN,
 ---

-There is a moment in *The Brothers Karamazov* where Ivan Karamazov — the brilliant, tortured intellectual — hands back his ticket to God.
+There is a moment in *The Brothers Karamazov* where Ivan Karamazov, the brilliant, tortured intellectual, hands back his ticket to God.

 Not because he doesn't believe.
-Because he does — and still refuses.
+Because he does, and still refuses.

 He has catalogued the suffering of children.
 Not abstract suffering.
 Specific cases.